brillout/wildcard-api/readme.md

 };
 ~~~

-You can handle errors more precisely by using `isServerError` and `isNetworkError`:
+You can use `isServerError` and `isNetworkError` to handle errors more precisely:

 ~~~js
 // Browser